 “You must have had a fat savings account cushioning your landing, right?”

-This was still early in our debt destruction phase, and while we had made a good dent in our debt, wiping out our credit card balances and one of our car loans, we were still saddled with those pesky student loans, and our bank account was far from bulging.
+This was still early in our Debt Destruction phase.
+We had made a good dent in our debt, wiping out our credit card balances and one of our car loans, but we were still saddled with those pesky student loans, and our bank account was far from bulging.

-We also had several friends in San Antonio who were excited for our arrival and were more than willing to step in and help with the joyous chore of unloading the moving truck and shuffling things back and forth to a storage unit we rented.
+We also had several friends in the new city who were excited for our arrival, and were somehow more than willing to step in and help with the joyous chore of unloading the moving truck and shuffling things back and forth to a storage unit we rented.

 For any of you that have experienced a season of unemployment, you can appreciate how hard this was.
 With most companies sheltered from job applicants by cryptic online application forms, there’s little you can do to connect with a company without real connections.
-And I had none.